sblandford/WifiTranslationHub/Doc/config.md

 This value is unlikely to change!

 ##### REQUIRED_HOSTNAME = "xlation.live"
 If a DNS query of this hostname matches the HUB_ACCESS_IP_ADDRESS then it is shown on the URL/QR code web page instead of just an IP address.
 The TLD must be one recognised as a URL by Android Chome otherwise it gets treated as a search expression.
+This is for the web player, the Android App will always look for "xlation.lan" regardless of this setting.

 ##### HUB_ACCESS_IP_ADDRESS = ""
 The IP address of the intended endpoint that user should connect to.